RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_quickinsert_functionality.md

 **WinFormSettingsPageIds** specifies the ids of the settings pages to be associated with a file type plug-in.
 Here we added **QuickInserts_Settings** so that a settings page that lists the QuickInsert items is associated with this file type plug-in.
 This code was added in an earlier chapter and so should not be added again.

-Since a this **QuickInsert** settings page has been associated, a **QuickInsert** link will be shown below your sample file type plug-in in the **Options** dialog box of <Var:ProductName>.
+Since a this **QuickInsert** settings page has been associated, a **QuickInsert** link will be shown below your sample file type plug-in in the **Options** dialog box of Var:ProductName.
 This is the first time that you have implemented a user interface for your file type plug-in, however, the QuickInsert list is, of course, empty.

 By clicking **Add** you could define your own QuickInsert items.
 However, this standard user interface is limited insofar as it only allows you to define items for standalone text and text pairs.